Apang20/quote-generator/README.md

 ## Overview
-Generate a new quote with a click of a button and also share the quote to Twitter.
+- Generate a new quote with a click of a button and also share the quote to Twitter